How to Motivate Your Sales Team

 Sales leaders agree that a highly motivated and engaged sales force drives greater performance.
-So one would naturally ask the question “how do I motivate and engage my sales force?”
-As we all know the answer is not so easy.
-Many sales managers ask me how to ensure that they have a highly motivated and engaged team.
-I usually ask them “WHY”?
-The reason I do this is that if you understand “WHY” someone is putting in a high level of effort to attain a specific goal, then you know how to motivate them.
+So one would naturally ask the question, “how do I motivate and engage my salesforce?”
+As we all know, the answer is not so easy.
+Many sales managers ask me how to ensure that they have a highly motivated and engaged team, and I usually ask them “WHY”?
+I do this because if you understand “WHY” someone is putting in a high level of effort to attain a specific goal, then you know how to motivate them.

 The Business Dictionary defines motivations as;

 “Internal and external factors that stimulate desire and energy in people to make an effort to attain a goal.”

 It is essential to realize that when we talk about motivation, we are referring to a specific goal and the level of effort the individual sales rep will make in achieving that goal.
 A sales rep can be motivated to land a big account but not motivated to hand in their paperwork on time.
 Our salespeople have many goals, and we would like to ensure that they are motivated to attain all their key objectives.

 Motivators are different for each sales rep, and therefore sales managers need to understand the motivators for each of their salespeople.
 As the definition above stated, there are both internal and external factors that the sales manager must be aware of.
 The sales manager must also be aware that each rep has different motivators.
 When we look at both external and internal factors, we need to understand the impact and challenges that are inherent with each.

 External factors include financial rewards such as bonuses, commissions, contests, etc. Many sales managers are pretty comfortable with the use of financial rewards to stimulate rep motivation.
 They understand the clear link between rewards and results, and financial rewards help stimulate salespeople to improve their performance and productivity in achieving a goal.